Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Lattice result and gauge-independent analyses

 Figure \ref{fig:susceptibility<M>} shows the measurements of $\left\langle \chi(M)\right\rangle$.
 The upper panels show plots of $\left\langle \chi(M)\right\rangle $ versus $\gamma$ along $\beta=$ const. lines, while the lower panels show plots of $\left\langle \chi(M)\right\rangle $ versus $\beta$ along the $\gamma=$ const. lines.

-Fig.\ref{fig:criticalChi(P)VChi(M)>} is the phase boundary determined by the susceptibility (specific heat) as a function of $\beta$ or $\gamma$.
+Figure \ref{fig:criticalChi(P)VChi(M)>} shows the phase boundary determined by the susceptibility (specific heat) as a function of $\beta$ or $\gamma$.
 The green boundary is determined from the position of the peak in the susceptibility graph.
 The black boundary was determined from the position of the bend in the susceptibility graph.
-The orange boundary in the left panel of Fig. \ref{fig:criticalChi(P)VChi(M)>} is determined from the peak position of the plaquette-action susceptibility.
+The orange boundary in the left panel of {Fig.\ref{fig:criticalChi(P)VChi(M)>}} is determined from the peak position of the plaquette-action susceptibility.